waiwera/waiwera/doc/user/setup_sources.rst

 Tables
 ------

-The simplest type of time variation results from flow rates or other quantities (e.g. enthalpy, tracer mass fraction) being prescribed in the form of tables of values vs. time.
+The simplest type of time variation results from flow rates or other quantities (e.g. enthalpy, tracer injection rate) being prescribed in the form of tables of values vs. time.

 In the JSON input for a source specification, this can be achieved simply by specifying these values as rank-2 arrays (rather than numbers).
 These arrays are treated as :ref:`interpolation_tables` to enable Waiwera to compute the quantity at any time, and compute average values over the time step.
 The associated **"interpolation"** and **"averaging"** JSON values control the details of how these processes are carried out.
 (Note that the same interpolation and averaging parameters apply to different tables in the same source.)